 In the absence of specific protocols, committees operate under the general conventions of Roberts Rules of Order.
 Committee chairs should publish agendas to the members in a timely manner and make reasonable efforts to ensure that all members have opportunities to participate and contribute to agenda development.
-Standing committees must keep regular minutes that are reviewed and approved by the committee, and disseminated to the university community via the <a href="https://www.uhen.com/uhen.
+Standing committees must keep regular minutes that are reviewed and approved by the committee, and disseminated to the university community via the UHD Committees website; other committees should keep minutes to ensure that institutional knowledge and decision-making processes are maintained.
+Committee decisions and recommendations are expected to be the product of a discussion/vote process, unless specifically identified as otherwise in the original charge or appointment.